Early Bird rates until 31.7.26

 Wednesday 22nd April 2026 (12 - 1:30pm) on Microsoft Teams

-SCAH is running a webinar series for Local Authorities & Community Stop Smoking Services designed specifically for community practitioners, service managers, commissioners, and public health leaders.
-The session will spotlight innovation, share best practices, and accelerate local progress toward a smokefree future, with a focus on effective smoking cessation strategies.
+SCAH hosted a webinar series for Local Authorities & Community Stop Smoking Services designed specifically for community practitioners, service managers, commissioners, and public health leaders.
+The session spotlighted innovation, shared best practices, with the intention of supporting efforts to accelerate local progress toward a smokefree future, with a focus on effective smoking cessation strategies.

 Agenda